Aliases for VDR Gene

 GeneCards Summary for VDR Gene

 VDR (Vitamin D (1,25- Dihydroxyvitamin D3) Receptor) is a Protein Coding gene.
 Diseases associated with VDR include rickets, vitamin d-resistant, type iia and vitamin d-dependent rickets type ii.
-Among its related pathways are Gene Expression and Nuclear receptors in lipid metabolism and toxicity.
+Among its related pathways are Endocrine and other factor-regulated calcium reabsorption and Mineral absorption.
 GO annotations related to this gene include transcription factor activity and steroid hormone receptor activity.
 An important paralog of this gene is NR4A2.

 UniProtKB/Swiss-Prot for VDR Gene

 Nuclear receptor for calcitriol, the active form of vitamin D3 which mediates the action of this vitamin on cells.
 Enters the nucleus upon vitamin D3 binding where it forms heterodimers with the retinoid X receptor/RXR.
 The VDR-RXR heterodimers bind to specific response elements on DNA and activate the transcription of vitamin D3-responsive target genes.
 Recruited to promoters via its interaction with BAZ1B/WSTF which mediates the interaction with acetylated histones, an essential step for VDR-promoter association.
 Plays a central role in calcium homeostasis.

 Vitamin D receptors (VDRs) are members of the NR1I family, which also includes pregnane X receptors (PXR) and constitutive androstane receptors (CAR).
 They form heterodimers with retinoid X receptor family members, and are expressed in the intestine, thyroid and kidney.